 A business plan is an integral part of running a food truck.
 With low start-up costs, food trucks make a great alternative to opening your restaurant.
 It doesn’t mean that they are cheap or free to start.
-It costs anywhere between $20,000 to $100,000 or more to open a new food truck, so most entrepreneurs will need some financing when starting.
+It costs anywhere between $50,000 to well over $100,000 or more to open a new food truck, so most entrepreneurs will need some financing when starting.

 To help sell your food truck idea to investors, you’ll need a comprehensive business plan—a roadmap to success.
 A business plan outlines everything, from your initial start-up budget to projected yearly sales.
 Business plans also include a market analysis: who’s your competition, and who's your intended audience?
 Writing a business plan can feel a little (or a lot) like homework, but in the end, it will only benefit your food truck business, offering a well-mapped strategy for success.

 The food truck concept has been around since ancient times when street vendors in ancient Rome sold food to the public from wooden street carts.
-People did -- and still do -- appreciate the convenience of mobile food trucks.
+People did—and still do—appreciate the convenience of mobile food trucks.
 Today’s food truck menus have evolved from only serving simple street food to host various different, complicated cuisines.
 There are food trucks that specialize in cupcakes, waffles, Thai cuisine, Mexican food, Texas barbecue, seafood, vegetarian and vegan options.
 The options for a food truck menu are seemingly endless.

 Food trucks have a great appeal to millennials who prize simplicity and low prices alongside delicious ingredients.
-Baby Boomers and Gen Xers tend to want quantity over quality (such as all-you-can-eat-buffets and Super-Sized fast food).
-Millennials are more conscious of healthier food choices and love food that has a story.
+Baby Boomers and Gen Xers tend to want quantity over quality (such as all-you-can-eat-buffets and Super-Sized fast food), while Millennials are more conscious of healthier food choices and love food that has a story.
 Food trucks often feature both these elements.